Cargo Ship Hit by Projectile Off Qatar Amid Iran-U.S. Ceasefire Tensions

 Key Facts

-- A cargo ship caught fire Sunday after being hit by an unknown projectile off the coast of Qatar.
+- A cargo ship caught fire Sunday after being struck by an unknown projectile off Qatar's coast, according to the British military.

-- Iranian state media reported air defence systems were activated in western Tehran following multiple explosions.
+- Iranian state media reported air defence systems were activated in western Tehran after multiple explosions were heard.

-- The British military confirmed the incident involving the cargo ship near Qatar.
+- The British military reported the incident involving the cargo ship occurred off Qatar on Sunday.

-- Former U.S. President Trump stated he expects to hear soon from Iran regarding a ceasefire proposal.
+- President Trump stated he expects to hear from Iran regarding a ceasefire proposal and called Iran's response 'totally unacceptable.'

 What Happened